lonkaars/autonyaa/readme.md

 ## configuration

+> because autonyaa is intentionally janky, it expects all configuration.an keys
+> to be defined for each section. any behavior caused by missing keys is
+> considered undefined.

 autonyaa is configured through two files: configuration.an and transmission.json. both have to be located in the same folder as the python script itself. example config files are included.